Cinema

 CINE 616 Immersive Storytelling Through Virtual Reality (Units: 3)

-Prerequisites: Restricted to upper-division Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, CINE 212*, CINE 426*, and CINE 428* or equivalents with grades of C or better; or consent of the instructor.
+Prerequisites: Restricted to upper-division Cinema majors and minors; CINE 200, CINE 202, CINE 204, CINE 211, CINE 212; CINE 414* or CINE 416* or CINE 420* or CINE 426* or CINE 428* or equivalents, all with grades of C or better; or permission of the instructor.
+Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
+CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
+Exceptions to this limit require the permission of the instructor.

 CINE 620 Advanced Fiction Filmmaking I (Units: 3)

-Prerequisites: Restricted to senior Cinema majors; portfolio required; concurrent enrollment in CINE 624; two or more of the following courses strongly recommended: CINE 350GW, CINE 424, CINE 450, CINE 454, CINE 470, CINE 474, and CINE 612; consent of the instructor.
+Prerequisites: Restricted to senior Cinema majors; portfolio application required; two or more of the following courses strongly recommended: CINE 350GW, CINE 424, CINE 450, CINE 454, CINE 470, CINE 474, or CINE 612; permission of the instructor.
 Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
 CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
-Exceptions to this limit require both the consent of the instructor and approval by the Director of the School of Cinema.
-May not be taken concurrently with CINE 627.
+May not be taken concurrently with CINE 627*.

 CINE 622 Advanced Fiction Filmmaking II (Units: 3)

-Prerequisites: Restricted to upper-division Cinema majors; CINE 620*; concurrent enrollment in CINE 624; portfolio required; consent of the instructor.
+Prerequisites: Restricted to upper-division Cinema majors; CINE 620*; portfolio required; permission of the instructor.

 CINE 623 Exploration in Cinema as an Online Medium (Units: 3)